nikosips/Universal-Image-Embeddings/README.md

 3) Activate the Virtual Environment: ```source uned_venv/bin/activate```
 4) Clone scenic: ```git clone https://github.com/google-research/scenic.git```
-5) Install scenic dependencies: ```cd scenic && pip install .``` Keep in mind that you might need to modify the installation of Jax used depending on the type of your accelerator (cpu, gpu, tpu).
+5) Install scenic dependencies: ```cd scenic && pip install .``` Keep in mind that you might need to modify the installation of Jax used depending on the type of your accelerator (CPU, GPU, TPU).
 6) clone the UnED repo: ```git clone https://github.com/nikosips/Universal-Image-Embeddings.git```
 7) ```cd Universal-Image-Embeddings```